jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 # General enhancements

-## Enhance your development experience in Bluemix with our Track & Plan and Delivery Pipeline Add-Ons
+## Our BUILD & DEPLOY and TRACK & PLAN features are now Bluemix Add-Ons to provide

-Our BUILD & DEPLOY and TRACK & PLAN features are now Bluemix Add-Ons to provide for a better integrated Bluemix experience.
+for a better integrated Bluemix experience.

 The Track & Plan Add-On provides a listing of your IDS projects and their member count,